rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH3.md

 val incr : int -> int = <fun>
 ```

 OCaml provides an alternative syntax for functions using a `let` definition.
-The formal parameters of the function are lsited in a let-definition after the function name, before the equality symbol:
+The formal parameters of the function are listed in a let-definition after the function name, before the equality symbol:

 ```ocaml
 let identifier v1 v2 ... vn = expression